LLLLLuckyyy/WeatherApplication/README.md

 - Application should be possible to launch from Visual Studio in a one click with only change of DB connection string.
 Seed data should be populated by application so no need to run extra sql script is required.
 The only place where I indicated a connection string is appsettings file.
 - Returns of controller according to Microsoft guidelines.
 I picked long controller names to make it more understandable.
 Also added little comments.
 - In addition to the task, added additional methods.
+- Added pull request from implementation to (default) master branch.
 - Completed in 3 working days.

 What was not done: